sdroege/gstreamer-rs/docs/gstreamer-pbutils/docs.md

 # Returns

 An array of strings
-containing informations about how to install the various missing elements for `self` to be usable.
+containing information about how to install the various missing elements for `self` to be usable.
 If you wish to use the strings after the life-time of `self`, you will need to copy them.
 <!-- impl DiscovererInfo::fn get_result -->